Epicosp/Predicting-Crowdfunding-Outcomes/README.md

 ---
 ## App
 A small applcation was built using streamlit to allow users to play around with the pretrained random forest, SVM and neural network models.
-[The app is hosted using streamlit's free service here.](https://share.streamlit.io/epicosp/predicting-crowdfunding-outcomes/main/app/app.py)

 After experimenting with the application, it is obvious that some of the categories contain highly baised data and will give a guaranteed success regardless of other parameters.